Carl Vinson Institute of Government: History

 Originally established at the University of Georgia as the Institute of Public Affairs in 1927, the organization was charged with providing “a forum to study international, national, state, and local affairs and to make recommendations for improved governance.”
 It combined research, technical assistance, training, and publications.

 Over the course of the following decades, the Institute of Public Affairs expanded to address the needs of the state’s rising population, and it underwent several name changes—Institute for the Study of Georgia Problems (1938), Institute of Law and Government (1953), and Institute of Government (1965).

-The organization finally became the Carl Vinson Institute of Government in 1983 when it was renamed in honor of Georgia Representative Carl Vinson, who served in the U.S. House of Representatives for more than 50 years.
+The organization became the Carl Vinson Institute of Government, when authorized by Federal Law in 1984, when it was renamed in honor of Georgia representative Carl Vinson, who served in the U.S. House of Representatives for more than 50 years.

 The Vinson Institute moved its headquarters to its current location at the historic Lucy Cobb Complex in 1991.
 It also maintains offices on other parts of the UGA campus and in Atlanta, Georgia, near the Georgia State Capitol.